 The subscribed capital of HUGO BOSS AG is made up of 70,400,000 no-par value ordinary shares with an imputed share in share capital of EUR 1.00 each.

-Apart from this, HUGO BOSS AG has not been notified of any other shareholders holding more than 10% of the voting rights.
+HUGO BOSS AG has not been notified of any direct or indirect capital investment that exceed 10% of the voting rights.

 There are no shares in HUGO BOSS AG with special rights granting control authority.
 There are no special rules governing the exercise of shareholder rights by shareholders who are employees of HUGO BOSS AG.